POS-IOS-I-OBEBOS/-8/README.md

 # Telegram Bot

-This bot checks user subscriptions to specified Telegram groups and provides a small admin panel to manage those groups.
-When started it will ask for the bot token and a list of administrator user IDs.
+This bot checks whether users are subscribed to a set of Telegram channels before granting them access to an invite link.
+On launch it asks for the bot token, admin IDs, the channel IDs to check and the invite link for exclusive access.

 Users interact with the bot via inline buttons.
 After `/start` they can:

-- Request the list of required groups
+- Request the list of required channels
 - Verify their subscriptions
-- Get exclusive content once all subscriptions are confirmed
+- Receive the invite link once all subscriptions are confirmed

 ## Running

 ```bash
 python bot.py
 ```
-The program will request your Telegram bot token and admin IDs separated by commas.
+The program will ask for:
+- the bot token
+- administrator IDs
+- channel IDs for subscription checks
+- the invite link to send to subscribed users

 ## Building an executable